eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

   your design;
 - Document your modules, templates and queries!
-  Use ``[comment]`` tags in the module's header to describe the module and before each template or query to describe them;
+  Use ``[comment]`` tags in the module's header to describe the module and before each template and query to describe them;
 - Queries and templates should be small.
-Templates more than one page high should be refactored whenever possible;
+Templates more than one page high should be refactored as soon as possible;
 - Modules should be organized in a sensible way:

   - One module per kind of file to generate, all located in a ``main`` package;